The Retirement Tax Trap: How to Protect Your Income From Tax Concentration Risk

 The Core Problem: Saving in Only One Tax Bucket

-A high earner in their late forties or early fifties is consistently maxing out their 401(k).
-Over time, the majority of their projected retirement wealth accumulates in pre-tax accounts.
+Consider a common scenario.
+A high earner in their late forties or early fifties consistently maxes out their 401(k) and takes advantage of tax-deferred growth.
+Over time, the majority of their retirement wealth accumulates in pre-tax accounts, which on the surface appears to be a disciplined and successful strategy.

+Most people optimize for today’s tax deduction because it provides an immediate and tangible benefit.
+Reducing taxable income during peak earning years can feel like a clear win.
 But retirement planning is not only about minimizing taxes today.
 It is about creating flexibility tomorrow.

 Step One: Diagnose Your Tax Exposure

+Until you measure this exposure, it is difficult to manage it effectively.
 You cannot manage a tax risk you have not measured.

 Step Two: Build a Tax-Free Access Layer